WordPress Login Exposure Checker

 WordPress Login Exposure Checker: FAQ

-Why is an exposed login page a risk?
+How is an accessible login page identified?

 Want a Hardened, Fast WordPress Site?